PaeyMoopy/PlexMate/README.md

 - Request movies and TV shows through Discord
 - Subscribe to media releases and get notifications when content is available
 - Intelligent availability detection with Sonarr/Radarr integration
-- Receive notifications for Plex webhook events
+- Receive notifications for Plex webhook events via Tautulli
 - Get Discord notifications for Overseerr web requests
 - Personalized Overseerr integration with user mapping
 - Clean and intuitive interface with pagination and reactions